IU14/frameworks_and_languages_module/technical_report.md

 (justify why frameworks are recommended - 120ish words) (justify which frameworks should be used and why 180ish words)

 There are many benefits to using Frameworks when developing.
-Frameworks provide an infrastructure so that the developers can focus on features that are unique to that project without having to be concerned with the basics of the code.
-Therefore, they have to write less code which saves on development time, money and has less chance for bugs in the code.
+Firstly, frameworks provide an infrastructure, meaning developers can focus on features that are unique to that project without having to be concerned with the basics of the code.
+Therefore, they have to write less code which saves on development time, money and has less chance for bugs to be crated within the code.

+Frameworks provide a consistency that is easy to understand, and can be picked up if the code is then given to another team of developers.
+They are also highly recomended as they offer solutions on how a piece of code is laid out and which type case is followed, meaning these discussions do not need to take place within the development team.

 https://codeinstitute.net/blog/what-is-a-framework/#:~:text=Frameworks%20are%20a%20huge%20help,has%20to%20write%20less%20code.

 Good Frameworks are simple, consistent and easy to implement with default behavior -  like the directive models in vue -  built in.
-Frameworks are recommended as they provide solutions to how a piece of code is laid out and which type case is followed, meaning these discussions do not need to take place within the development team.
-They provide consistency that is easy to understand and be picked up if the code is then given to another team of developers.
-STOPS

 WHY THESE FRAMEWORKS FOR THIS PROJECT

-Same language
+Javascript is a dynamic language making it ideal for client and server development as ..... .
+Javascript is a extremely popular language to use for this form of development ...., and all web browsers can understand it.
+Both the frameworks chosen for the client & server of this project are JS based frameworks .... which mean ....
+These frameworks are lightweight, allowing for fast compile time and wit the use of inbuilt directives and keywords leads to fast & simple development.
+Express Js follows the above stated guidelines for a good framework.